Barriers to Ethical Decision Making

 Decisions that are made impulsively fail to acknowledge the extent of the dilemma and the process.
 A clear structure to follow means that the decision made is more likely to be ‘morally acceptable, clinically appropriate and suit both the client and the counsellor’s interests’ (Coleman, n.d., p9).

 - Barriers exist to the ethical decision making process.

-- These barriers may be due to the agency a counselor works for or barriers within the counselor themselves
+- These barriers may be due to the agency a counsellor works for or barriers within the counsellor themselves

-- Barriers may be overcome through (a) continual counselor self reflection, (b) ongoing awareness of professional ethical codes, (c) solid application of a systematic decision making model.
+- Barriers may be overcome through (a) continual counsellor self reflection, (b) ongoing awareness of professional ethical codes, (c) solid application of a systematic decision making model.